lamelyan/blog-hugo/content/posts/machine-learning-ai/index.md

 This is where machine learning comes in.

-## Machine learnng
+## Machine learning

 Machine learning is the process of figuring out rules given the answers and the data that contributed to those answers.

-_Machine learning gives computers ability to learn without being explicitly programmed._
+_Machine learning gives computers the ability to learn without being explicitly programmed._

 ![](machine-learning-overview.jpg)

 ### Model
-The end result of this learning is a model, which at its core is a mathematical function that has been trained to recognize patterns in data.
+The result of this learning is a model, which at its core is a mathematical function that has been trained to recognize patterns in data.
 Given an input, this function predicts answers based on the data it has been exposed to.
 The accuracy and performance of the model can be enhanced by 'training' it on more data.